 - You are in front of a historic monument or public place, such as the Eiffel tower, where you are sightseeing along with other tourists.

-- You are a famous person and it is therefore normal that your picture is taken.
-Society generally believes that famous people or people in public roles are expected to give up some privacy.
-Hockey players, some performers and politicians come under this example.
+- You’re a celebrity and it is therefore normal that your picture be taken!
+Society generally believes that famous people or people in public roles must accept to give up some privacy.
+This could apply to hockey players, artistic performers and politicians, for example.

-- You are in a picture that is used to inform the public.
+- You’re in a picture that is used to inform the public.
 This type of situation is referred to as the "legitimate interest of the public."
-For example, pictures of a witness in a big court case can be published without this person's permission.
+For example, pictures of a witness in a major court case can be published without permission.

-- You are in a crowd.
+- You’re in a crowd.
 For example, if you are at a hockey game or other public event, such as a student demonstration, pictures of you at these events can be published without your permission.

 Important!
 On some social networks, the default privacy setting is "Public."
 This means that hundreds of millions of people have access to your pictures and videos.
 You can change this setting so that only your friends can see your pictures and videos.

 Good to know: There are ways you can remove a picture posted without your permission on social media.
 Also, if a picture or video of you that is sexual in nature was posted, you can ask for help taking it off the Internet.